krfong916/fullcourtpressed/leet/leet-notes.md

 - If we use two heaps, a max-heap for left and min-heap for right - then we can perform operations such as insertion in O(logn) time
   - The worst-case runtime of the algorithm is O(log n), since we need at most one swap on each level of a heap on the path from the inserted node to the root.
 - finding the median can be calculated in constant time because we impose a median invariant on insertion

+326: Power of Three

+- this can be solved without recursion or loops
+- how about using logarithm properties?